 Dr. Judy Kawamoto, Assistant Vice President for Student Development

 Dr. Gerald Martin, Assistant Vice Presiden for Student Life/Dean of Students

 Ms. Amanda Thomas, Executive Director of Assessment and Planning

 Ms. Melissa Wrightstone, Director of Finance

-Ms. Kim McCann, Administrative Assistant for the Assistant Vice President for Administrative Services and Special Projects and the Assistant Vice President for Student Development
+Ms. Kim McCann, Administrative Assistant for the Assistant Vice President for Administrative Services & Special Projects and the Assistant Vice President for Student Development